sandeepkumardev/clg-logger/README.md

-## A simple logger with levels for NodeJS.
+## A simple logger with diffrent levels for NodeJS.

 ## Install